Towards anisotropic cosmology in group field theory: Conclusions

 \section{Conclusions}

 This paper is a first attempt at characterising homogeneous but anisotropic (Bianchi) cosmologies in group field theory (GFT), focusing on the simplest case given by a Bianchi I model with an additional local rotational symmetry.
 Previous work on GFT cosmology had included anisotropies perturbatively, showing that for a certain class of kinetic terms they undergo a ``decay process'' leading to isotropisation.
 However, what was largely missing was a precise definition that would allow to discern whether an effective cosmology in GFT is isotropic or not, and to quantify the amount of anisotropy.
-Our work fills this gap in the literature by proposing one particular measure of anisotropy, and by studying its dynamics in simple models similar to those studied previously.
+Our work fills this gap in the literature by proposing one particular measure of anisotropy and by studying its dynamics.
+This is done within the context of simplified models which share the main setup and basic premises (such as neglecting interactions and making assumptions on the form of kinetic term) of previous work in GFT cosmology.

 Inspired by Misner's parametrisation of the Bianchi I model, which introduces anisotropy parameters $\beta_\pm$ behaving as free massless scalar fields on a flat FLRW background, we defined an analogue of the $\beta_\pm$ variables in GFT.
 Given that GFT inherits from loop quantum gravity notions of geometry which are discrete, the construction of analogue anisotropies requires some care.
 Our proposal is to define a quantity which to some extent follows the structure of expectation values of GFT operators, assigning a microscopic value to anisotropy at the level of each Peter--Weyl mode which is multiplied by the number operator for this mode, but then dividing by the total number of quanta in order to obtain an ``intensive'' quantity.
 The question is then what function of LQG eigenvalues for areas and volumes should be used to effectively describe the anisotropy of a quantum building block.
 This function is analogous to eigenvalues of LQG operators used, e.g., to define a total volume in the usual treatment.